Shakedown Hike

 1. Those who rarely ever change their gear.
 Their kit is part of the family and grief usually sets in when a favoured piece has to be replaced

 2. Those who are constantly updating and changing gear, also known as the ‘gear freak’.
-These early adopter hikers are constantly frequenting outdoor stores and scanning the Internet for the next new thing
+These early adopter hikers are constantly frequenting outdoor stores and scanning the internet for the next new thing

-So what does this mean for me?
-A couple of years ago in preparation for a 14 day hike on the Larapinta Trail I had purchased a new pack, tent, sleeping bag, stove and camera amongst other more minor kit.
+In preparation for this trip we had purchased a new pack, tent, sleeping bag, stove, and camera gear amongst other more minor kit.
 Armed with all our new purchases we headed off, pack loaded with our proposed kit as well as four days of food and two days of water, which would be the maximum we would be carrying on our upcoming trip.
 Here’s what we learnt from this shakedown trip.

-• The trail web site recommended the use of a 70-80 litre pack.
+• The Larapinta trail web site recommended the use of a 70-80 litre pack.
 In my case my 73 litre pack ended up being only 2/3 full

 • Outcome: I swapped my pack over to a lightweight 51 litre pack saving both bulk and weight and increasing comfort